 The time to fix this is now.
 Our school districts are asked to do more every year — passing referendums, balancing budgets under state revenue caps, making harder calls about how our kids learn — and every family in MCPASD deserves a board elected without artificial restrictions on who can serve.

-Today, all 9 of MCPASD's school board seats are locked to specific geographic Areas — you have to live in that Area to run for that seat.
-We are the only large school district in Wisconsin still doing it this way.
+All 9 of MCPASD's school board seats are locked to specific geographic Areas — and this structure hasn't changed since the district was formed in 1963, when Middleton and Cross Plains merged.
+In the six decades since, every other large Wisconsin district has evolved to a mixed or fully at-large model.
+We're the only large district that hasn't.
 I'm proposing the model Verona already uses next door: a guaranteed anchor representative per Area, plus open district-wide seats any MCPASD resident can run for.
 Same board size.
 Voters still pick every seat — we're just widening who's allowed on the ballot.

 openseatsmcpasd.orgIt opens 4 of MCPASD's 9 school board seats to any qualified district resident, while keeping 5 tied to geographic Areas — one anchor seat per Area.
 The board size stays at 9.
 Voters still elect every single seat.
 The change phases in gradually as current terms naturally expire, starting with the April 2027 election.